 UC-Merced is the first new American research university established in the 21st century, with a mission of research, teaching and public service.
 The newest campus in the University of California system, it began offering undergraduate classes in 2005.
 In just 11 years of operation, UC-Merced has earned a spot in the US News & World Report ranking of national universities, and is the youngest “doctoral-granting university with higher research activity” in the Carnegie Classification of Institutions of Higher Education.

 Turning “Meh” to “Wow!”

 Salaam believed that making data entry easier would significantly impact faculty because they enter publication information so often.
-A successful rollout of the “Import Items” feature would build enthusiasm for Digital Measures among faculty, renew confidence in the system, and build the credibility of her team by demonstrating responsiveness to faculty feedback.
+A successful rollout of the “Import Items” feature would build enthusiasm for Faculty Success (formerly Digital Measures) among faculty, renew confidence in the system, and build the credibility of her team by demonstrating responsiveness to faculty feedback.

 Research, Testing, and Planning

 The most important and time-consuming phase of the project included a feature study, extensive testing, and meticulous planning.
 After thorough research in the Faculty Success (formerly Digital Measures) Resource Center, our knowledge base and user community forum, Salaam consulted Client Success Manager Stacy Becker and Project Manager Brett Bernsteen regarding capabilities of the feature, implementing a Beta environment and establishing an implementation timeline.
 She also connected with Jeff Adachi and Peter Underwood of University of California Irvine, a peer institution which had already launched the feature, to learn from their implementation experience.